 The tricky thing about high blood pressure is that it usually doesn’t have any symptoms.
 This is why it’s known as a “silent killer.”
 The only way to ascertain whether you have high blood pressure is to take a blood pressure test.
 This is a simple and painless test which can be done at a medical facility, a pharmacy, and even some grocery stores.
 In fact, your blood pressure can also be monitored at home.
 It is recommended that you get your blood pressure checked at least once every year.5

 High blood pressure is symptomless – and that’s why it is called a silent killer.
-Don’t expect to be alerted by a set of symptoms.
-Keep tabs on your blood pressure numbers regularly so you are aware if they cross the normal threshold.
+Don’t expect to be alerted by

 Certain symptoms like flushing, getting spots in your eyes, and dizziness are commonly thought to be symptoms of high blood pressure in both men and women.
 But if high blood pressure doesn’t usually cause symptoms, are these just myths?
 Well, the thing is, though high blood pressure may not be causing these symptoms, it could be indirectly related to them.
 Here’s what could be going on: